caterer-z-t/caterer-z-t.github.io/_posts/2024-05-17-graduation-uwec.md

 ---
 title: Graduation From UWEC
-date: 2024-04-20 11:00:00 +0030
+date: 2024-05-17 11:00:00 +0030
 tag: [UWEC]
 categories: [Undergrad]
 author: <zc>
 ---

-This is my first entry in my blog.
-I'm excited to start sharing my thoughts and experiences with you all.
-Stay tuned for more updates!
-In today's blog post, I am thrilled to share with you the exciting news of my successful completion of my undergraduate degree at UWEC! 🎓🎉
+I am thrilled to share with you the exciting news of my successful completion of my undergraduate degree at UWEC!

 <!-- ![Graduation Image](/path/to/graduation-image.jpg) -->